The subconvexity problem for Rankin-Selberg and triple product L-functions: Partial orthogonality for Whittaker functions

 \subsection{$c(\pi_i)=2$ case}

-Note that in this case $\pi_i$ is constructed either as a supercuspidal representation from an inert field extension, or a principal series representation from a split extension.
-The upshot in this case is that we can no longer apply Lemma \ref{Lem:DualLiealgForChar} and p-adic stationary phase analysis for the local integrals.
+Note that in this case $\pi_i$ is either a supercuspidal representation constructed from an inert field extension, or a principal series representation from a split extension.
+In this case the associated characters satisfy $c(\theta_i)=1$, so we can no longer apply Lemma \ref{Lem:DualLiealgForChar} and p-adic stationary phase analysis for the local integrals.